sameeryadav71/Elasticsearch/README.md

 7. To check all the indices in elasticsearch go to "http://localhost:9200/_cat/indices".

-8. To view all the data for specific index go to "http://localhost:9200/test/_search" where test is the index name.
+8. To view all the data for specific index go to "http://localhost:9200/test/_search" or "http://localhost:9200/test/_search?pretty=true" where test is the index name.